chaobrain/brainscale/README.md

 [``brainscale``](https://github.com/chaobrain/brainscale) provides online learning algorithms for biological neural networks.
-It has been integrated into our establishing [Brain Dynamics Programming ecosystem](https://ecosystem-for-brain-dynamics.readthedocs.io/).
+It has been integrated into our establishing [Brain Modeling ecosystem](https://brainmodeling.readthedocs.io/).

 ## Installation

-``brainscale`` can run on Python 3.9+ installed on Linux, MacOS, and Windows.
+``brainscale`` can run on Python 3.10+ installed on Linux, MacOS, and Windows.
 You can install ``brainscale`` via pip:

 ```bash
 pip install brainscale --upgrade